 Learn more about the landscape and heritage through walks, talks and other events.
 Volunteer to help at events, to carry out surveys or practical conservation tasks.
 Become a champion for the AONB by raising awareness in your own community and by supporting local projects.

 Whether you have lived in the AONB all your life or are just visiting, why not come along to our walks, talks and exhibitions to discover or learn something new about the wildlife, history and charm of this special landscape.

 Most events are free to members of the Landscape Trust, but non-members are welcome for a nominal charge.
-The full programme of events for 2017, which runs from March to November, is available to download here.
-Walks book up very quickly, so please plan ahead.
+The full programme of events for 2018, which runs from March to November, is available to download here.
+Walks book up quickly so please plan ahead.

 Telephone: 01524 761034